AIUT3D/aiut3d-motion-editor/README.md

 #### Sample kick motion
 * A sample kick motion for Nao type 0 is availabe in createdKicks folder.
 It can be loaded by Ctrl+o shortcut or using `file` menu.

-#### Known bugs
-* Currently the toe joints of Nao type 4 is not supported.
-This issue will be solved as soon as possible.